-EndNote in-text citations use coded or hidden fields - they usually display in grey when you click on them.
+EndNote in-text citations use coded or hidden fields, known as filed codes, which will display in grey when you click on them.

 EndNote will prompt you to save a copy of the original document with the EndNote codes embedded in it.

-If you need to add more citations or make changes to your citations in your original document - these changes will not be effected in the plain Word doc you have now created so you will need to edit the original document with EndNote citations and then repeat this process of converting to Plain Text.
+If you need to add more citations or make changes to your citations in your original document these changes will not be reflected in the plain Word doc you have now created.
+You will need to edit the original document with EndNote citations and then repeat the process of converting to Plain Text.